leo-bauer/personal_website2/index.md

 ## Talks & Workshops

 * [A Very Short Introduction to LaTeX](/latex): A concise workshop on creating scientific documents with LaTeX.

+* [Scraping the Web with Python](/scraper): A short workshop on how to scrape data from webpages using Python.